 - Thermal drifts are measured using repeated observations of the

 - Pt/Cr-Ne lamp functionality is checked by obtaining images with the

 STIS-09: STIS to FGS Alignment

-- Target positioning accuracy in the STIS aperture plane using FGS guiding is measured using star field and lamp images illuminating the
+- Target positioning accuracy in the STIS aperture plane using fine guidance sensors (FGS) guiding is measured using star field and lamp images illuminating the

 STIS-10: CCD Optical Format Verification